globalconceptsmediallc-oss/gcm-operating-system-app/docs/DECISIONS.md

 ## Title

-Workers Never Become the Source of Truth.
+Evidence Collectors Never Become the Source of Truth.

 ## Status